DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_2_Passover.md

 - **Key questions / Discussion points:**
    - Is there anything you didn't understand?
    - Christians don't celebrate Passover.
 We celebrate Easter at around the same time.
 How are traditions that other people celebrate similar to what we celebrate?
 How are they different?
    - Did anyone notice them talking about memories and remembering?
    - How do traditions keep our memories alive of past times?
-Do you have family traditions at Easter or Christmas.
-Do you hear older family members telling stories of those holidays that happened a long time ago?
-   - Why are family traditions important?
+   - Why are family traditions and remembering important?
-- **Materials / Supplies:**
+- **Materials / Supplies:** Paper, markers
-- **Activities (step-by-step):**
+- **Activities (step-by-step):** Family Traditions
-   - Delineate activity steps
+   - Write down 3 things you learned about Passover and the Sedar.
+   - Write down some family traditions you have, or holidays you celebrate, and why are they important?
+   - Have you heard stories of traditions your parents did?
+If so, write them down too.
+   - Share and discuss.
-- **Teacher notes / Tips:**
+- **Teacher notes / Tips:**  I'm estimating about 15 minutes for the movies.
+15-20 minutes for the discussion and activity.
+And then 10-15 minutes of free time.
 - **Passport Location:**
 - **Resources / Books / Handouts:**
 - **TODOs / follow-up:**
 - **Assessment / Closing:**
-- **Home connection / Family activity:** Ask your family about your family traditions.
+- **Home connection / Family activity:** Talk as a family about traditions and about family members who have died.

 Closing Prayer